Is the bus company's Act of God defense valid for my accident?

-Q. I was a passenger in a bus and the bus driver was turning around and talking to someone in the seat in back of him when a dog ran out into the street.
-The driver slammed on the brakes and I was thrown to the floor and broke my leg.
-The insurer for the city bus service says they are not responsible as it was an "Act of God”, it that true?
+I was a passenger in a bus, and the bus driver was turning around and talking to someone in the back seat when a dog ran out into the street.
+The driver slammed the brakes, throwing me to the floor and breaking my leg.
+The insurer for the city bus service says they are not responsible as it was an "Act of God," is that true?

 Whether the city bus service is truly not responsible for your injury due to the incident being labeled as an "Act of God" would depend on several factors, including local laws and the specific circumstances surrounding the incident.
 It's essential to consult with a legal professional who can evaluate your case in detail and provide you with tailored advice.

 First, let's break down the critical elements of your scenario: